 WHAT IS TUDCA?

 Take-home point?
-Tudca is the livers best friend and protector
+TUDCA is the liver’s best friend and protector

-HOW THE SUPPLEMENT TUDCA IS MADE
+HOW IS THE TUDCA SUPPLEMENT MADE?

 WHAT DOES TUDCA TASTE LIKE?

-As a supplement in powder form, Tudca tastes very bitter and salty.
-Luckily for us, most Tudca supplements are sold in capsules.
+As a supplement in powder form, TUDCA tastes very bitter and salty.
+Luckily for us, most TUDCA supplements are sold in capsules.

 TUDCA BENEFITS

 Now to the part you have been waiting for.
 What are the benefits of tauroursodeoxycholic acid?
-I’ll list them briefly here and go into more detail in the next section on the research on Tudca.
+I’ll list them briefly here and go into more detail in the next section on the research on TUDCA.

 - Protects the liver.

-- Effective at treating cholestasis.
+- Effective in treating cholestasis.

 - Rehabilitates the liver when damage has occurred.